apache/spark/docs/README.md

 documentation yourself.
 Why build it yourself?
 So that you have the docs that correspond to whichever version of Spark you currently have checked out of revision control.

-## Building documentation
+## Building Documentation
 There are two ways to build Spark documentation, complete and partial.
-Complete will build a site similar to one you can find https://spark.apache.org/documentation.html with all APIs documented and partial one can be used to build a language/API specific documentation.
+Complete will build a site similar to the main documentation site at https://spark.apache.org/documentation.html.
+Partial documentation build is for a specific language or API, are also possible.

 ### Prerequisites

 The Spark documentation build uses a number of tools to build HTML docs and API docs in Scala, Java, Python, R and SQL.

-For complete documentation all below tools must be installed **including Optionals**.
+For complete documentation all tools below must be installed **including Optionals**.

-You need to have JDK, Scala, [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and [Python](https://docs.python.org/3.8/using/unix.html#getting-and-installing-the-latest-version-of-python) installed.
+You need to have the JDK, Scala, [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and [Python](https://docs.python.org/3.8/using/unix.html#getting-and-installing-the-latest-version-of-python) installed.
 Make sure the `bundle` command is available, if not install the Gem containing it: